daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 - Managed node group i.e. automates the provisioning and lifecycle management of EC2 nodes
 - Fargate

+### IAM

+For accessing AWS services within the cluster, you need to create a trust relationship between IAM and Kubernetes cluster.
+IAM policies are associated with Service Accounts or directly with Pods.

+The IAM roles that you can create are:

+- Cluster role
+- Node role
+- Pod execution role
+- Connector role (bridge between Kubernetes RBAC and AWS IAM, allowing Kubernetes Service Accounts to be mapped to IAM roles)

+For EKS cluster IAM roles, you can create permissions to allow the EKS control plane to create and manage AWS resources such as EC2 instances and Elastic Load Balancers for the Kubernetes nodes.

 ### EKS vs ECS

 Both are conceptually similar but with the following differences: